• Skip to primary navigation

 • Add the rice and fry for a couple minutes, then add the salt, saffron, paprika, tomato paste, diced tomatoes and stir well to combine for a couple minutes.

-1 cup bomba rice, 1 pinch of saffron, 1 teaspoon sweet paprika, 1 tablespoon tomato paste, 1 15-oz can diced tomatoes, ½ teaspoon salt
+1 cup bomba rice, 1 pinch of saffron, 1 tsp sweet paprika, 1 tbsp tomato paste, 1 15-oz can diced tomatoes, 1/2 tsp salt

 • Add the broth along with the chickpeas, stir to combine.
 Bring to boil, then turn down heat to a low boil and cook for it 10 minutes without stirring.
 Rotate the pan a couple times throughout the cooking process to ensure even cooking.